mdp-toolkit/mdp-docs/source/examples/incsfa/incsfa.rst

     import mdp

+Implementations of SFA usually perform linear feature extraction based on a non-linear data expansion in a preprocessing step.
-Implementations of SFA aim at finding features of the input that are linear.
-But as we can see from our example, *the slowest components are highly non-linear!* This can be remedied by doing a non-linear expansion of the time series first, then finding linear features of the expanded data.
-By doing this we find non-linear features of the original data.
+Indeed, we can see from our example that *the slowest components are highly non-linear!* We remedy this by applying a polynomial data expansion of second degree to the time series first.
+On top of this, a linear SFA implementation can extract features non-linearly from the original data.

 .. code:: ipython3